 - Remind yourself it’s all worth it

 Are you ready to conquer the first trimester?
-You totally can by following the tips mentioned above.
+You totally can by following the first trimester survival tips mentioned above.
 I hope you found this article helpful in surviving the first trimester of pregnancy.